-Before we start Test Plan vs Test Strategy, we need to know about what is test plan and test strategy?.
+Before we start Test Plan vs Test Strategy, we need to know about what are test plan and test strategy?.

 Test plans and test strategies play a very important role in the process of testing a software application a good test plan and good strategies always refrain from bugs in an application.

-As a software tester, we should be aware of these two terms, which play a major role to test a software application.
+As software testers, we should be aware of these two terms, which play a major role to test a software application.
 Here we will understand what is Test Plan and Test Strategies:

 A Test Plan is known as a document that has all the beneficial information and is used to test the software application.
 A test plan is a deliverable that is defined by the test lead or testing team.

-Below are some important sections a Test Strategies should have:
+Below are some important sections a Test Strategy should have:

 In the above diagram the test approach is differentiated into two sections: